misterfish/stick/README.md

 the scope in which the calls are made.
 We recommend doing the bitwise math in a separate source file and not mixing the two styles in one file.

-# Why not use lodash? / ramda/ etc.

-- you don't need to carry around the _
-- free functions are far more flexible than dotted ones
-- predictable semantics based on English
-- prototype stuff